 The statement issued by MQRIC is taken into consideration but the UM further evaluates the qualifications to determine whether that particular qualification satisfies the entry requirements.

 All applicants who have not studied in Malta, including those who may be considered under the maturity clause, are obliged to satisfy UM's English Language requirement by presenting a Secure English Language Test (SELT) result at the required levels and by the stipulated deadlines.
 Maltese nationals who completed their secondary education abroad and are presenting overseas qualifications also need to present a SELT result if they are not in possession of a pass in English Language at GCSE/Intermediate/Advanced Level.
 Find out all about UM's English Language Requirements.

 A number of the leading Examining Boards have accredited Test Centres around the world, including Malta.
 Check out their respective websites to find out where the local Test Centres are located.
 The Malta University Language School (MULS) also organises courses validated by UM and certificates awarded by MULS are acceptable for admission to UM courses.

-The ECDL Advanced and ECDL Expert Certificate are rated at Level 4 of the MQF on the same level as an Advanced Level Certificate.
+The ECDL Advanced and ECDL Expert Certificate are pegged at Level 4 of the MQF on the same level as an Advanced Level Certificate.
 However this does not imply that candidates can use the ECDL Expert Certificate to satisfy the requirement of an Advanced Level pass.

 No, in this case you are not exempted.
 The ECDL requirement can only be waived in the case of applicants with a first degree in Computing.

 Applying under the ‘maturity (adult learners) clause’ does not automatically guarantee entry to all courses offered by UM.
 Different Faculties may lay out different requirements for adult learners, such as attending for a selection interview, sitting for proficiency tests, and/or presenting the European Computer Driving License (ECDL) Certificate.
 Applicants may also be required to submit a Learning Portfolio.
-It is best to liaise directly with the Faculty concerned to determine what the requirements would be.
+It is best to liaise directly with the F/I/C/S concerned to determine what the requirements would be.
 Over and above this, all applicants who completed their secondary education overseas would need to present a Secure English Language Test (SELT) result.
-Adult learners are not exempted from this requirement.
 Find out more details about SELT.

 Applicants for this course are required to satisfy UM’s General Entry Requirements as well as the Special Course Requirements for the M.D. course.
 Check all details.

 In the case of applicants who pursued their secondary education outside Malta, UM would accept comparable qualifications.